nostria-app/nostria-infrastructure/README.md

 - Implementing Key Vault for secrets management
 - Setting up traffic manager for load balancing

+## Notes

+- Web Apps have a principal with access to the storage account.
+- Web apps does not have access to the backup storage account.
+- This ensures that hacked web apps cannot access the backup storage account.

 ## License

 See [LICENSE](./LICENSE) for details.